We require that anyone interested in our rescue dogs are 25 years, or older to adopt.

 The first step for potential adopters to take is to complete an application.
 Once the application has been filled out in its entirety, we will review and assess it thoroughly.
 You will be contacted to discuss your application, if we determine that is a potential match.
 Only IF your application has been approved, will you be contacted.
 Filling out an application is not binding NOR does it guarantee adoption.
 The application is the first crucial step to our adoption process, and MUST be completed before we proceed.
 The application can be found on the right hand side our website.
 It needs to be printed off and completed by hand, as it is not an on-line form.

-OCPoundhounds Small Breed Rescue reserves the right to refuse adoption for any reason.
+OCPoundhounds Small Breed Rescue reserves the right to refuse adoption for any reason either during the application process or ten (10) day in-home adoption trial.

 Our adoption process works as follows: